mokkabonna/vue-vuelidate-jsonschema/README.md

 ### Required property in json schema context

-The required property on in json schema only means that the property should be present.
+The required property in json schema only means that the property should be present.
 Meaning any value that matches the type or types.
 So adding the property to the required array does not apply the required validator in vuelidate.
 It adds a custom validator that only checks if the value is not undefined.
 A type validator is added that kicks in if the value is not undefined.

 ### uniqueItems